-RIGHTS AND OPTIONS FOR VICTIMS OF SEXUAL MISCONDUCT, DATING AND DOMESTIC VIOLENCE, AND STALKING 1
+RIGHTS AND OPTIONS FOR VICTIMS1 OF SEXUAL MISCONDUCT/SEXUAL ASSAULT, SEXUAL EXPLOITATION, DATING AND DOMESTIC VIOLENCE, AND STALKING2

-The University is committed to creating and sustaining an educational and working environment free of sexual misconduct, dating and domestic violence, and stalking.
+The University is committed to creating and sustaining an educational and working environment free of sexual misconduct/sexual assault, sexual exploitation, dating and domestic violence, and stalking.
 If you experience any of these forms of misconduct, you are strongly encouraged to utilize the various on and off campus resources described below.
 Your safety and well-being is the University's priority.
-This publication is intended to help you understand your rights and options, as well as provide you with information regarding support and assistance.2
+This publication is intended to help you understand your rights and options, as well as provide you with information regarding support and assistance.3